AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/acp_connectors_overview/acp-connectors-overview.md

 **ACP Connectors.** Use custom connector APIs and wizards to ingest cloud-based storage and CRM data.
 These connectors let you authenticate to your storage systems and CRM services, set times for ingestion runs, and manage data ingestion throughput.

+Tutorials:
-* [Tutorial: Azure Blob Connector](../../tutorials/creating_a_connector_tutorial/ACP_azure_blob_connector_tutorial.md) ingests your data from Microsoft Azure Blob cloud storage to Adobe Cloud Platform.
+* [Azure Blob Connector](../../tutorials/creating_a_connector_tutorial/ACP_azure_blob_connector_tutorial.md) ingests your data from Microsoft Azure Blob cloud storage to Adobe Cloud Platform.

-* [Tutorial: Amazon S3 Connector](../../tutorials/creating_a_connector_tutorial/ACP_s3_connector_tutorial.md) ingests your data from Amazon S3 cloud storage to Adobe Cloud Platform.
+* [Amazon S3 Connector](../../tutorials/creating_a_connector_tutorial/ACP_s3_connector_tutorial.md) ingests your data from Amazon S3 cloud storage to Adobe Cloud Platform.

-* [Tutorial: Microsoft Dynamics Connector](../../tutorials/creating_a_connector_tutorial/ACP_dynamic_connector_tutorial.md) lets you set up Microsoft Dynamics CRM data to ingest into the platform on a defined schedule.
+* [Microsoft Dynamics Connector](../../tutorials/creating_a_connector_tutorial/ACP_dynamic_connector_tutorial.md) lets you set up Microsoft Dynamics CRM data to ingest into the platform on a defined schedule.
 The Microsoft Dynamics connector also supports backfill data ingestion.

-* [Tutorial: Salesforce Connector](../../tutorials/creating_a_connector_tutorial/ACP_salesforce_connector_tutorial.md) lets you set up Salesforce CRM data to ingest into the platform on a defined schedule.
+* [Salesforce Connector](../../tutorials/creating_a_connector_tutorial/ACP_salesforce_connector_tutorial.md) lets you set up Salesforce CRM data to ingest into the platform on a defined schedule.

 ###Important Conditions
 * For incremental ingestion, you will have to clean up data after every ingestion run.